cagill3/liftoff-assignments/P2-Project_Outline/README.md

 Comments Section
 ### Technologies
 Java
-Spring
+Spring MVC - For creating models, views and controllers
-Bootstrap
+Bootstrap - For HTML/CSS designs
-Javascript
+Javascript - To make views dynamic
-React
+React - To build user interface
-MySQL
+MySQL - For data storage
 ### What I'll Have to Learn
 Javascript
 React